1. Home

 • Inclusive call minutes: Some packages might include inclusive minutes, for example free weekend and evening calls.
 To see whether these are good value, think about your typical phone usage.
 Checking your recent bills should give you an idea of how often you make calls and what type of calls they are.

-• Download and upload speeds: It’s a good idea to do a bit of research on what speed you need.
+• Internet speeds: It’s a good idea to do a bit of research on what speed you need.
 Faster isn’t always better, as there's no point paying for speeds you don’t use.
 Think about upload speeds.
 These are important for things like video calls, online gaming and uploading social videos.

 • Router: A new broadband and home phone package often comes with a new router as part of the deal.
 The model of router you get depends on your provider, and some routers are more sophisticated than others.

-• Connection or installation costs: Check whether you have to pay to install your new connection.
+• Installation costs: Check whether you have to pay to install your new connection.
 If you’re switching to a full fibre connection, you may need to pay a fee to install the digital services needed for landline calls.

 Do I really need a landline phone if I already have a mobile?